 So what exactly is Impressionism?
 This radical art movement started in the 19th century in France.

 Artists rejected traditional painting methods that used precise brush strokes and stylized portraiture.
 Instead, they took their easels outdoors and depicted the changing light and colors.
+Many Impressionist painters were inspired by Asian artists, who focused on the subject matter rather than complex backgrounds.

 Impressionism is all about capturing the moment and breaking away from imposed norms.
 In Paris, a state-sponsored exhibition known as The Salon decided whose paintings could be shown.